 \subsection{Japanese hospitality and service: \textit{Omotenashi}}\label{theory_omotenashi}

-The spirit of Japanese hospitality, or \textit{Omotenashi}, has roots in the countries history.
-However, to this day, it is regarded as the highest standard \cite[][]{ikeda2013omotenashi, al2015characteristics}.
-There is even a famous phrase in customer service in Japan: \textit{okyaku-sama wa kami-sama desu}, or translated ``The customer is god''.
-Some say that \textit{omotenashi} originated from the old Japanese art of the tea ceremony in the 16th century.
-However, other scholars found that its roots come from even earlier, in the form of formal banquets in the 7th-century \cite[][]{aishima2015origin}.
+The spirit of Japanese hospitality, or \textit{Omotenashi}, has roots in the country’s history, and to this day, it is regarded as the highest standard \cite[][]{ikeda2013omotenashi, al2015characteristics}.
+There is a famous phrase in customer service in Japan: \textit{okyaku-sama wa kami-sama desu}, meaning ``The customer is god.''
+Some scholars say that \textit{omotenashi} originated from the old Japanese art of the tea ceremony in the 16th century.
+However, other scholars found that it originates even earlier, in the form of formal banquets in the 7th century \cite[][]{aishima2015origin}.
 The practice of high standards in hospitality has survived throughout the years.
-Today, it permeates all business practices in Japan, from the cheapest convenience stores to the most expensive ones.
+Presently, it permeates all business practices in Japan, from the cheapest convenience stores to the most expensive ones.
 Manners, service, and respect towards the customer are taught to workers in their training.
-High standards are always followed as to not fall behind in the competition.
-In Japanese businesses, hotels included, staff members are trained to speak in \textit{sonkeigo}, or ``respectful language", one of the most formal of the Japanese formality syntaxes.
-They are also trained to bow with different depths depending on the situation, where a light bow could be used to say: ``Please, allow me to guide you".
-Deep bows are also used to apologize for any inconvenience the customer could have, followed by a very respectful apology.
-In fact, despite the word \textit{omotenashi} being translated directly as ``hospitality'', it includes both the concepts of hospitality and service \cite[][]{Kuboyama2020}.
-This hospitality culture permeates every kind of business with customer interaction in Japan.
+High standards are always followed to not fall behind in the competition.
+In Japanese businesses, including hotels, staff members are trained to speak in \textit{sonkeigo}, or ``respectful language,'' one of the most formal of the Japanese formality syntaxes.
+They are also trained to bow differently depending on the situation, where a light bow could be used to say ``Please, allow me to guide you.''
+Deep bows are used to apologize for any inconvenience the customer could have faced, followed by a very respectful apology.
+Although the word \textit{omotenashi} can be translated directly as ``hospitality,'' it includes both the concepts of hospitality and service \cite[][]{Kuboyama2020}.
+This hospitality culture permeates every type of business with customer interaction in Japan.
 A simple convenience shop could express all of these hospitality and service standards, which are not exclusive to hotels.

-It stands to reason that this cultural aspect of hospitality would be a positive aspect that would be at the top of satisfaction for any customer.
+It stands to reason that this cultural aspect of hospitality would be a positive factor in influencing customer satisfaction.
 However, in many cases, other factors such as proximity to a convenience store, transport availability, or room quality might be more critical to a customer.
-In this study, we cannot determine whether or not a hotel is practicing with the cultural standards of \textit{omotenashi} directly.
+In this study, we cannot directly determine whether a hotel is practicing the cultural standards of \textit{omotenashi}.
 Instead, we consider it as a cultural factor that influences all businesses in Japan.
-We then observe the customers' evaluations regarding service and hospitality factors in general, which can be compared to other places and business practices in the world.
-In summary, our study considers the influence of the cultural aspect of \textit{omotenashi} while analyzing the evaluations of service and hospitality factors that are universal to all hotels in any country.
+We then observe the customers' evaluations regarding service and hospitality factors in general and compare to other places and business practices in the world.
+In summary, we consider the influence of the cultural aspect of \textit{omotenashi} while analyzing the evaluations on service and hospitality factors that are universal to all hotels in any country.

-Therefore we pose a research question for our study:
+Therefore, we pose the following research question:

 \begin{subrsq}